metalinspired/NestedSet/README.md

 ```

 # Usage

+## (Hybrid) Nested Set
+Nested Set requires only `left` and `right` columns in table to represent a tree structure.
+Hybrid Nested Set requires additional `parent`, `ordering` and `depth` columns.
+This addition makes manipulation more complex but greatly simplifies retrieval of nodes.
+For example, in order to find siblings of a node we simply query for nodes with same parent, instead of using `join` to find parent and `join` to get parent's immediate descendants.
+`Ordering` column is used to represent natural order of nodes.

 ## Config object

 [Config](src/Config.php) class, as name suggests, is used to create an object with predefined configuration for manipulation/selection classes in this utility, and you do so by changing values of its public members.